Evolving Self Confidence:

 Vast resources in the form of research, therapy and medication have been used in an attempt to resolve these problems, with, on the whole,

-– the bigger picture.
+about – the bigger picture.

 But for slightly different circumstances, my social anxiety disorder could have been your OCD or your generalized anxiety disorder could